Skip to content

 What Is an Inline CSS?

-Inline CSS styles an individual HTML element by adding a style attribute on the element's opening tag.
+Inline CSS styles only the element on which it is used.
+You can implement inline styling by adding a style attribute to an element’s opening tag.

 Here’s an example: